jdeldre/BookExamples/README.md

 This package requires Julia `0.6-` and above.

-To get started, install the PotentialFlow module by typing the following at the julia command prompt.
-(Note that this can be done from the Julia REPL or from within an IJulia notebook, such as on JuliaBox.)
+To get started, install the PotentialFlow module by typing the following in an interactive Julia session.
+(Note that this session could be the Julia REPL or from within an IJulia notebook, such as on JuliaBox.)
 ```julia
 julia> Pkg.clone("https://github.com/jdeldre/PotentialFlow.jl.git")
 ```